 It could also be important in the future if your relative’s needs should change.
 The assessment is free and will give your relative a good idea of what type of help is needed, together with what is available in the local area.
 The cost of care will depend on the level of support they need and where they live.

 How much do domiciliary care agencies charge?

-Homecare organisations have to be registered with the UK’s regulators, who publicise the findings from their quality inspections on their websites.
-You can use our Care services directory to search for local domiciliary care providers, where we also give links to the inspection reports.
+Homecare organisations have to be registered with the UK’s care regulators, who publish the findings from their quality inspections on their websites.
+You can use our Care services directory to search for local domiciliary care providers across the UK, where we also give links to the inspection reports for agencies in England.

 Live-in care: what does it cost?

-When looking at the fees charged by live-in care providers, it is important to note there are two distinct models of live-in care and costs vary depending on which of these options you choose.
+When looking at the fees charged by live-in care providers, there are two models of live-in care and costs vary depending on which of these options you choose.
 These are:

 - Introductory care service: where carers are self-employed and responsible for paying their own tax and NI contributions.
 They are matched according to need following a meeting with experienced care consultants working for introductory care agencies.
 The carers are then paid directly by their clients and / or their families.